jpr2016git/Azure-Security-Center/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

 **Explore vulnerability assessment recommendations:**

 1. From Security Center sidebar, click on **Recommendations**.
-2. Expend **Remediate vulnerabilities** security control (which contains all recommendations related to security vulnerabilities).
+2. Expand **Remediate vulnerabilities** security control (which contains all recommendations related to security vulnerabilities).
 3. Make sure you have *A vulnerability assessment solution should be enabled on your virtual machines* recommendation.
 If you don’t have this recommendation on the list, you will probably need 24 hours to have the recommendation with the assessment.
 4. Open the **A vulnerability assessment solution should be enabled on your virtual machines” recommendation** – this recommendation is a Quick Fix one which allows you to deploy the VM extension on the desired VMs.
-5. Expend **Remediation steps** – in addition to the Quick Fix remediation option, you can also use the **view recommendation logic** option to expose an automatic remediation script content (ARM template). **Close this window.**
+5. Expand **Remediation steps** – in addition to the Quick Fix remediation option, you can also use the **view recommendation logic** option to expose an automatic remediation script content (ARM template). **Close this window.**
 6. From the unhealthy tab, select both *asclab-win* and *aslab-linux* virtual machines.
 Click **Remediate**.
 7. On the **Choose a vulnerability assessment solution** select **Recommended: Deploy ASC integrated vulnerability scanner powered by Qualys (included in Azure Defender for servers)**.
 Click **Proceed**.
 8. A window opens, review the list of VMs and click **Remediate 2 resource** button.